Endogenous structural transformation in economic development: Complex economic structures and stagewise development

 \section{Complex economic structures and stagewise development}

-The generic EST model and its competitive equilibrium argument can be extended to economies with more complicated structures.
-The EST model provides us a general framework to ``paste together" models of economic development and growth at different development stages via transformation of economic structures.
-Hence, various economic issues and different economic ideas can be discussed on the same platform.
-In this section, we explain this point by extending the EST to several complex economic substructures, including composite production structures, composite consumer preference, choice of exogenous technology, switching between technology adoption and R\&D, and institutional structures.
+The model of catching-up economies in Xing (2023a) and the above extended model can be further extended to incorporate more complicated structures.
+The mathematical underpinnings also provides us a general framework to ``paste together" models of economic development and growth at different development stages via transformation of economic structures, so that various economic issues and different economic ideas can be discussed on the same platform.
+Instead of diminishing return to scale production function, Xing (2023b) studied the optimal growth of AK catching-up economies with human capital and explained the stagwise balanced and unbalanced feature of the competitive equilibrium path.
+Xing (2023c) studied the optimal growth of catching-up economies with government spending and explained why the standard form of Ricardian doctrine doesn't hold and needs to be modified.
+Xing (2023d) characterizes structural transformation and structural switching in catching-up economies and explains the distinction of structural transformation between frontier and catching-up economies.

+Production function switching in catching-up economies (Xing, 2023abcd) can be explained as switching of a production structure.
+In this section, we further explain switching of economic structure by discussing how to incorporate complex economic substructures, including composite production structures, choice of exogenous technology, switching between technology adoption and R\&D, and institutional structures.